People enjoying tapas and street food stalls at the Fira del Variat in Pere Garau plaza

 Looking ahead: small start, big potential

 Whether the Fira del Variat will grow next year or preferably remain exactly as it is — cozy and local — is still open.
-For Palma the experiment is already a win: it brings flavor, encounters and a piece of everyday culture to the street.
+For Palma the experiment is already a win: it brings flavor, encounters and a piece of everyday culture to the street, as early coverage noted in Premiere of the Fira del Variat in Pere Garau: Much Applause - and Empty Plates in the Afternoon.
 If the weather cooperates and the neighbors show up, the little festival could become a regular date in the calendar — without losing its charming neighborhood character.
 And that would, frankly, be wonderful.

 If you're up for a relaxed culinary stroll: Pere Garau awaits with pans, stories and friendly faces.